 The Queensland Government will be restricting travel into the state from midnight Wednesday 25 March, 2020.
 Other state and territory governments have introduced similar restrictions.
-Queenslanders are encouraged to not travel throughout the state and to stay close to home.

-I’m feeling scared/overwhelmed/worried/anxious about novel coronavirus (COVID-19)
+I’m feeling scared/overwhelmed/worried/anxious about COVID-19

 It’s totally normal to feel concerned when big events happen in the world.
 All the news headlines, official government press conferences, and stories from family and friends can seem scary.

 We have tips in our blog post about how to look after your mental wellbeing in a crisis, including taking time to switch off and focusing on the things you can control, rather than worrying about things you can’t control.
 Washing your hands properly and often is the number one thing you can do to protect your health.
 Stay away from others, especially staying at home if you’re sick, is the best thing you can do to protect others.

 If you’re feeling scared, worried or upset for two weeks or more, or how you are feeling is distracting you from going about your normal routines, it’s worth speaking to someone about it – either someone close to you or a medical professional.